 SaveGME.org is a concerted effort to strongly urge Congress to protect federal funding for graduate medical education (GME).
 While we recognize and support the need to reduce our nation’s growing budget deficit to a fiscally sound level, we believe that cutting federal funding for GME is not the appropriate policy to attain our nation’s long-term health care goals.
-Workforce experts predict that the United States will face a shortage of 62,900 physicians in 2015 that will increase to 130,000 across all specialties by 2025.
+Workforce experts predict that the United States will face a shortage of 46,000-90,000 physicians across all specialties by 2025.
 Cuts to physician training programs will only exacerbate the physician shortages at a time when millions of newly insured Americans will be seeking medical care services.

 Every year, many medical school graduates do not match into a residency program.
 With a larger number of medical school graduates seeking residency slots combined with the growing national physician shortage, adequate funding for GME must be a priority for Congress and the future of medicine.